alexfernandez/loadtest/README.md

 The results include mean response times and percentiles, so that you can abort deployment e.g. if 99% of the requests don't finish in 10 ms or less.

+## Change Log

+Latest significant changes.

+### Changes in Version 1.1

+* Mechanism to generate different POST and PUT bodies using a function.
+* Duplicate headers are now ignored; set them using `-H header:value1;value2`.

 ## Changes in Version 1.0

 * Option parsing has been improved; no longer is a `true` needed after certain options.